UW-PSI/SalishSeaModel-analysis/bash_scripts/Readme.rst

 ========
 :License: Apache License, Version 2.0

-All contents in this repository copyright 2022 by the `Project Contributors`_ and the `University of Washington`_.
+All contents in this repository copyright 2022 by Rachael Mueller and the `Project Contributors`_ at the `University of Washington`_.

 They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0